rustamwin/rpc-controllers/README.md

     `npm install @types/express @types/body-parser --save`

     **b.
-If you want to use rpc-controllers with *koa 2*, then install it and all required dependencies:**
+If you want to use rpc-controllers with *koa.js*, then install it and all required dependencies:**

     `npm install koa koa-router koa-bodyparser --save`